 While this article is related to attachment and attachment-related disorders, it holds a special place in my mind.
 Before being a therapist at Clarity Clinic, I worked at a Chicago-based non-profit called Mercy Home for Boys and Girls.
 Mercy Home serves youth and families across Chicago who are in crisis.

 Often youth in a crisis, similar to the youth at Mercy Home, children in underserved communities, and children in the foster care system experience challenges in the areas of bullying, poverty, systemic racism, crime, violence, lack of access to resources, etc. This can result in problems with attachment.

 Working with a therapist and accessing needed resources is important so that children with attachment problems can heal.
 As a youth care worker at Mercy Home, I was able to witness this healing process and was inspired to become a social worker to continue being a part of healing.

 The mission of Mercy Home is so important to me that I have chosen to run the Chicago marathon to raise funds for the organization.
-If you want to support the healing of youth and families in Chicago, please consider donating here.

 What Is Attachment Disorder?

 Before we begin a discussion of attachment styles and disorders, it is important to define attachment.
 Attachment theory was developed by psychiatrist John Bowlby in the 1950s.
 He defined attachment as, “Lasting psychological connectedness between human beings.”
 Per Bowlby’s framework, attachment develops between caregiver and child as the child needs the parent or caregivers to survive.